percent/documentation/README.md

 ### Full Text Search

-Handbooks search engine is powered by [lunr].
-The `handbook#search` method is a simple proxy to Lunr search.
+The search engine is powered by [lunr].
+The `documentation#search` method is a simple proxy to Lunr search.

 ### Thank you